When do you need a virtual data room hero.

 Step 5: Monitor engagement actively

 Your data room analytics are live intelligence.
 Check them regularly.
 Who's in the room?
 What are they reading?
 Who hasn't opened anything in a week?
-Use this data to drive your investor follow-up, not just the conversations you're having directly.
+Use this data to drive your follow-up, not just the conversations you're having directly.

 Ready to get your data room live?